fabiommendes/sulfur/README.rst

 a more pleasant and less java-esque interface and also uses the power of the BeautifulSoup library to make things easier.

-Sulfur's main goal is to be used for writing tests for Web applications.
-It has a builtin pytest plugin that define a few useful fixtures.
+Sulfur's main goal is to facilitate writing tests for Web applications.
+It has a builtin pytest plugin that define a few useful fixtures, but it can also be used with other testing libraries.

-Of course, you can use Sulfur anywhere that Selenium would be used: think of automation, data-mining, etc.
+You can use Sulfur anywhere that Selenium would be used.
+Besides the obvious use case in testing, think of automation, data-mining, presentations, etc.

 Basic Usage